HausReport/ClubRaiders/craid/dashbd/text/mine.md

 1 type, even if that one type is much more profitable.
 Also, mining multiple minerals can be much faster than just one.

+The mineral price prediction algorithm is still in testing.
+Be sure to check prices and demand before investing a lot of time mining.

 More info at [Best Current Thinking on BGS](https://forums.frontier.co.uk/threads/transactions-bgs-guide-best-current-thinking.424397/)